Explore health content from A to Z.

 Take care of your incisions as directed.
 You can begin bathing again in 3 days.

-See your doctor for a follow-up visit 5 days after surgery.
+See your doctor for a follow-up visit, typically around 5 days after surgery.

 Complete your physical therapy program.